-Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, smaller reporting company, or a emerging growth company.
-See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company in Rule 12b-2 of the Exchange Act.
+Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
+See the definitions of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer □ Accelerated filer ⊠ Non-accelerated filer □ Smaller reporting company Emerging Growth Company ⊠
+Large accelerated filer □ Accelerated filer ⊠ Non-accelerated filer □ Smaller reporting company □ Emerging Growth Company □

-If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act.
+If an emerging growth company, indicate by check mark if the registrant has elected not to use the extended transition period for complying with any new or revised financial accounting standards provided pursuant to Section 13(a) of the Exchange Act. $\Box$

-Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Exchange Act).
+Indicate by check mark whether the registrant is a shell company (as defined in Rule 12b-2 of the Act).
 Yes □ No ⊠

-The aggregate market value of common stock held by non-affiliates of the registrant on June 30, 2018, the last business day of the registrant's most recently completed second fiscal quarter, based on the closing price on that date of \$9.75, was approximately \$111 million.
-The registrant, solely for the purpose of this required presentation, had deemed its Board of Directors and Executive Officers to be affiliates, and deducted their stockholdings in determining the aggregate market value.
+The aggregate market value of common stock held by non-affiliates of the registrant on June 28, 2019, the last business day of the registrant's most recently completed second fiscal quarter, based on the closing price on that date of \$11.19, was approximately \$128 million.
+The registrant, solely for the purpose of this required presentation, deemed its Board of Directors and Executive Officers to be affiliates, and deducted their stockholdings in determining the aggregate market value.

-There were 14,141,872 shares of Class A common stock, 20,800,000 shares of Class B common stock and 3,707,256 shares of Series A Preferred Stock outstanding as of February 28, 2019.
+There were 14,379,553 shares of Class A common stock, 20,800,000 shares of Class B common stock and 3,670,144 shares of Series A Preferred Stock outstanding as of March 3, 2020.